Patricia Aufderheide

 Patricia Ann Aufderheide is a scholar and public intellectual on media and social change, and an expert on fair use in media creation and scholarship.
-She is a University Professor at American University in Washington, D.C., where she has worked since 1989 and directed the Center for Social Media, later the Center for Media & Social Impact, beginning in 2000.
-She has received multiple awards and honors for her journalism and scholarship, including the John Simon Guggenheim Memorial Fellowship in 1994, and a Fulbright Research Fellowship in 1995, and a Distinguished Career Award in 2008 from the International Digital Media and Arts Association.
+She is a university professor at American University in Washington, D.C., where she has worked since 1989.
+She founded and led the Center for Social Media in 2000, which in 2015 Caty Borum then led and renamed the Center for Media & Social Impact.
+She has received multiple awards and honors for her journalism and scholarship, including 2026 induction into the National Academy of Motion Picture Arts & Sciences’ Silver Circle for “significant and impactful contributions to the television industry,” the John Simon Guggenheim Memorial Fellowship in 1994, Fulbright Research Fellowships in 1995 (Brazil), 2017 (Australia) and 2024 (South Korea), and numerous journalism and career awards.

 Education and career

 Aufderheide attended the University of Minnesota, where she received a Ph.D. in history, writing her dissertation on "Order and Violence: Social Deviance and Social Control in Brazil, 1780-1840".

-She was a senior editor at American Film magazine and the cultural editor at In These Times newspaper between 1978 and 1985, and a senior editor thereafter.
-She has been a visiting professor at University of Brasília, Duke University, University of Illinois at Chicago and the University of Minnesota.
-In 1986-87, she worked as a policy analyst for the United Church of Christ, on telephone divestiture and its implications for poor and working people.
-Since 1989, she has taught at American University in Washington, D.C.
+She was a cultural editor at In These Times newspaper between 1978 and 1985, and a senior editor thereafter until 2025, when she became editor emerita.
+In 1981-82, she was a senior editor at American Film magazine.
+In 1985-86, she worked for the United Church of Christ Office of Communication, focused on public interest issues in telecommunication policy, and particularly the effects on working and poor people of telephone divestiture.
+Since 1989, she has taught at American University in Washington, D.C., where she became associate professor in 1994, full professor in 1998, and University Professor in 2009.
+She has been a visiting professor at University of Brasília, Duke University, University of Illinois at Chicago, the University of Minnesota, Queensland University of Technology, and Hankuk University of Foreign Studies.

 Publications

-Aufderheide has authored several books, including Reclaiming Fair Use: How to Put Balance Back in Copyright (co-authored with Peter Jaszi), Documentary Film: A Very Short Introduction, Communication Policy and the Public Interest: The Telecommunications Act of 1996, and The Daily Planet: A Critic on the Capitalist Culture Beat.
+Aufderheide has authored books, including Kartemquin Films: Documentaries on the Frontlines of Democracy, Oxford Handbook on American Documentary (co-authored with Joshua Glick), Reclaiming Fair Use: How to Put Balance Back in Copyright (co-authored with Peter Jaszi), Documentary Film: A Very Short Introduction (first edition 2007, second edition 2026), Communication Policy and the Public Interest: The Telecommunications Act of 1996, and The Daily Planet: A Critic on the Capitalist Culture Beat.

-She has published many academic journal articles, and has published prolifically as an arts journalist in publications ranging from major daily newspapers such as the Los Angeles Times, The Toronto Globe and Mail and the Boston Globe to cultural magazines such as Harper’s, Film Comment and Cineaste to partisan and issue publications such as The Nation, The Progressive and Mother Jones.
+She has published scores of academic journal articles, and has published prolifically as an arts journalist in publications ranging from major daily newspapers such as the Los Angeles Times, The Toronto Globe and Mail and the Boston Globe to cultural magazines such as Harper’s, Film Comment and Cineaste to partisan and issue publications such as The Nation, The Progressive and Mother Jones.